Medical / Surgical

 Customer Relations / Reception

-Sarah joined the practice in August 2020 and brings over 20 years’ experience working in medical administration in both private practice and many years in the hospital environment across a range of specialties.
-Sarah is committed to supporting the practice in her role with an empathetic and professional approach to patients and their families.
+Karen joined the practice in 2021 and brings experience working in medical administration with an ENT focus.
+Karen is committed to supporting the practice in her role with an empathetic and professional approach to patients and their families.

 Senior clinic nurse